william-spongberg/COMP30019-Project-2/README.md

 - **_TextureStretch**: control how much the texture should be stretched
 - **_TextureOffset**: control how much the texture should be offset

-*It should be noted that the pseudo random number generator and the dithering calculation function used throughout were taken from the Unity docs, and so have been referenced appropriately.
-They should not be marked as our group's work.*
+> It should be noted that the pseudo random number generator and the dithering calculation function used throughout were taken from the Unity docs, and so have been referenced appropriately.
+They should not be marked as part of our group's work.

 ### [BloodParticleSystem.prefab](Assets/Prefabs/ParticleSystems/Blood%20Particle%20System/Blood%20System.prefab)
 The blood particle system was implemented to create a blood splatter effect when enemies are damaged.
 A high quantity of particles (rate of 100-200 over time) are emitted in a looping state to exaggerate the enemy damage.
 They are sized randomly within a small range (0.05-0.15) yet their velocities can range quite widely (1-5), to give more of a sputtering blood effect.